torippppi/Blockmodel/README.md

 # Block model: Ionic conduction model for macroscopic powder compacts of Li-ion solid electrolytes
-**The "blockwalk.py" and "blockwalk2.py" were developed for simulating macroscopic ionic conduction of solid electrolyte compacts.** These programs simulate how a ion moves within a block-type percolation model and calculate the curvature of its pathway.
+**The "blockwalk.py" and "blockwalk2.py" were developed for simulating macroscopic ionic conduction of solid electrolyte compacts.** These programs simulate how a Li-ion moves within a block-type percolation model and calculate the curvature of its pathway.
 I anticipate that this program could be applied not only to ion conductors but also to various conduction models in other fields.

 ## Background
 [The article for the research using this program](https://doi.org/10.2109/jcersj2.24062) was already published.